Researches

 Wide band-gap semiconductor power devices

 Wide band-gap semiconductors in power electronics field are recently focused.
-Our research aims to evaluate the applications in this field using numerical simulations.
+My research aims to evaluate the applications in this field using numerical simulations.